JimHotchkiss/rails_dyi_app/NOTES.md

     end
 Then I will need to create a comments table, model, controller and views.
   * Additionally, I want to create div with a scrollbar.
+Also, going to add two flash[:alerts] for Users validations